LLipter/spark/第3组-进度日志/report.md

 | pyspark.sql.Window | For working with window functions. |

-# 7 Evolution perspective
+# 6 Evolution perspective

-## 7.1 Overview
+## 6.1 Overview
 The	evolution perspective deals with concerns related to evolution during the lifetime of a system.
 This is relevant to Spark because it is a system where a large amount of change needs to be handled.
 Throughout	the years, Spark has evolved a lot.
-At this moment Arduino has 34 releases, which started with release Spark 0.6.0  in October 15th, 2012 and the latest release 2.3.0 in Febuary 28th, 2018.
-However the real first release is 0.1.0 in 2009 in UC Berkeley's Lab, but this can't be found on the Github repository anymore.
-This is probably because it was an alpha version and this prohiect has become open-sourced in 2010.
+At this moment Arduino has 34 releases, which started with release Spark 0.6.0  in October 15th, 2012 and the latest release 2.3.0 in February 28th, 2018.
+However the real first release is 0.1.0 in 2009 in UC Berkeley's Lab, but this can't be found on the GitHub repository anymore.
+This is probably because it was an alpha version and this project has become open-sourced in 2010.

-In order to	understand	the	changes	in the various releases, the changelogs and release notes have been analysed.
+In order to understand the changes in the various releases, the changelogs and release notes have been analyzed.
 The	changes in spark and the conclusion we made are as below.

-## 7.1 spark's history
+## 6.2 spark's history

-- 2018-02-28, Spark 2.3.0 release

-	- this is also the fourth release in the 2.x series.
-This version adds support for Continuous Processing in the Structured Streaming and the new Kubernetes Scheduler backend.
-Other major updates include the new DataSource and the Structured Streaming v2 API, as well as some PySpark performance enhancements.
-In addition, this version continues to improve for project availability and stability, and continues to polish the code.

-	- see details:
-	* Apache Spark 2.3.0 is officially released*,an introduction to Apache Spark 2.3.0 important features

-- 2017-12-01, Spark 2.2.1 release

-- 2017-10-09, Spark 2.1.2 released

-- 2017-07-11, Spark 2.2.0 release

-	- this is also the third edition of the 2.x series.
-This edition removes experimental tag, which means it can be used online safely.

-	- the major updates in this release are for system availability, stability, and code retouching.
-Include:

-	- Core and Spark SQL API upgrades and performance and stability improvements, such as support for reading data from Hive metastore 2.0/2.1; Support parsing multi-line JSON or CSV files; Remove support for Java 7; Remove support for Hadoop 2.5 and earlier

-	- SparkR adds broader support for existing Spark SQL features, such as the API provided by Structured Streaming for the R language; The R language supports the full Catalog API; The R language supports DataFrame checkpointing and so on

-- 2017-05-02, Spark 2.1.1 released

-- 2016-12-26,Spark 2.1.0 was released

-	- this is the second release of the 2.x release line.
-This release has made a significant breakthrough for the Structured Streaming into the production environment.
-Structured Streaming now supports event time watermarks and supports Kafka 0.10.
-In addition, this version focuses more on usability, stability and elegance (polish), and solves more than 1,200 tickets.

-- 2016-11-24,Spark 2.0.2 was released

-- 2016-11-07,Spark 1.6.3 was released

-- 2016-10-03, Spark 2.0.1 release

-- 2016-07-26, Spark 2.0.0 release

-	- this version mainly updates APIs, supports SQL 2003, supports R UDF, and enhances its performance.
-300 developers contributed 2,500 patches.

-	- released by Spark 1.6.2 on June 25, 2016

-- 2016-03-09, Spark 1.6.1 release

-- 2016-01-04, Spark 1.6.0 release

-	- this edition contains more than 1,000 patches, and mainly presents three themes here: new Dataset API, performance improvement (50% performance improvement of reading Parquet, automatic memory management, ten times performance improvement of streaming state management), and a large number of new machine learning and statistical analysis algorithms.

-	- the introduction of DataFrame in Spark1.3.0, which provides high-level functions that allow Spark to better process data structures and calculations.
-The Catalyst optimizer and Tungsten execution engine automatic speed up big data analysis.
-After the release of DataFrame, developers received a lot of feedback, and one of the main points was that there was a lack of compile-time type safety.
-To address this, Spark has adopted a new Dataset API (DataFrame API type extension).
-The Dataset API extends the DataFrame API to support static types and user-defined functions that run existing Scala or Java languages.
-Compared to the traditional RDD API, the Dataset API provides better memory management, especially with better performance improvement in long tasks.

-- 2015-11-02, Spark 1.5.2 release
-- 2015-10-06, Spark 1.5.1 release

-- 2015-09-09, Spark 1.5.0 release

-	- spark 1.5.0 is the sixth release on the 1.x line.
-This version deals with more than 1,400 patches from 230+ exports and 80+ agencies.

-	- Many of the changes in -spark 1.5 revolve around improving Spark's performance, usability, and operational stability.

-	- Spark 1.5.0 focus on Tungsten project, it is mainly through to the lower level to form is optimized to improve the performance of the Spark.

-	- The spark 1.5 version adds operational features for Streaming, such as support for backpressure.
-Another important update is the addition of machine learning algorithms and tools, and the extension of Spark's API.

-- 2015-07-15, Spark 1.4.1 released

-	- DataFrame API and bug fixes for Streaming, Python, SQL and MLlib

--2015-06-11, Spark 1.4.0 release

-	-  this version introduces the R API to Spark, while improving Spark's core engine and MLlib, as well as Spark Streaming's availability.

-- 2015-03-13, Spark 1.3.0 release

-	- the highlight of this release is the newly introduced DataFrame API, which provides more convenient and powerful operational calculations for structured DataSet.
-In addition to DataFrame, there is also concern that Spark SQL has become a formal version, which means it will be more stable and more comprehensive.

-- 2015-02-09, Spark 1.2.1 release

-	- Spark core API and bug fixes for Streaming, Python, SQL, GraphX and MLlib

-- 2014-12-18, Spark 1.2.0 release

-- 2014-11-26, Spark 1.1.1 released

-	- Spark core API and bug fixes for Streaming, Python, SQL, GraphX and MLlib
-- 2014-09-11, Spark 1.1.0 release

-- 2014-08-05, Spark 1.0.2 release

-	- Spark core API and bug fixes for Streaming, Python, MLlib

-- 2014-07-11, Spark 1.0.1 release

-	- new features have been added to Spark SQL and support for heap JSON data

-- 2014-05-30, Spark 1.0.0 release

-	- added Spark SQL, MLlib, GraphX and Spark Streaming all add new features and are optimized.
-The Spark core engine also adds support for secure YARN clusters

-- 2014-04-09, Spark 0.9.1 release

-	- increase the stability of YARN and improve the parity of Scala and Python apis

-- 2014-02-02, Spark 0.9.0 release

-	- add GraphX, new features for machine learning, new features for streaming computing, core engine optimization (external aggregation, enhanced support for YARN), etc

-- 2013-12-19, Spark 0.8.1 released

-	- support Scala 2.9, YARN 2.2, independent deployment mode high availability, shuffle optimization, etc

--2013-09-25, Spark 0.8.0 release
-	- some new features and usability improvements

-- 2013-07-16, Spark 0.7.3 release

-	- fix some bugs, update Spark Streaming API, etc
-- 2013-06-21, Spark accepted entry into the Apache incubator

-- 2013-06-02, Spark 0.7.2 release

-- 2013-02-27, Spark 0.7.0 released

-	- added more key features, such as the Python API, the alpha version of Spark Streaming, etc

-- 2013-02-07, Spark 0.6.2 release

-	- fixed some bugs and improved system availability

-- 2012-10-15, Spark 0.6.0 release

-	- a wide range of performance improvements, new features, anda simplification of the Standalone deployment pattern

-- 2010 Spark is officially open source
+Starting as an academic research project, Spark has only been a hot topic in the field of big data for about 6 years, from its inception to its popularity abroad.
+The detailed development details are as follows：

-- in 2009, Spark was born at the AMP lab at UCBerkeley
+- Spark was born in Berkeley AMP Lab in 2009.

+- The project was open source earlier in 2010, and many of the early ideas for Spark systems were published in various papers.

+- After the project was open source, the Spark development community was founded on GitHub and became an Apache incubator project in 2013.

+- The project became Apache's top project in February 2014.

+- On May 30, 2014, Spark 1.0.0 was officially launched.

+- By 2015, Spark's official maintenance and operations company Databricks had organized and hosted the Spark Summit technology Summit for three years.

 ### changes required